01/09/2019 Amendment approved by Chancellor

 - Education: Conduct initial and ongoing awareness programming for students and employees that addresses the issues of primary prevention, definition of consent, reporting, bystander intervention and risk reduction.

-- No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
+- Prohibition of Discrimination: No employee or student, either in the workplace or in the academic environment, should be subjected to discrimination which includes inappropriate conduct.
 Even one incident may constitute a violation of policy, rule or procedure.
 It is expected that students, faculty and staff will treat one another and campus visitors with respect.

 - hiring actions and terminations;